shanejonas/ses-jsdom-test/README.md

 # SES jsdom test

-this is a repo to show an error im hitting with running tests with ses + jsdom:
+this is a repo to show an error im hitting with running tests with ses lockdown + jsdom:

 ```
 $ yarn setup